 Our LGBT Center cultivates safe and civil university and community environments that affirm diverse forms of sexuality, gender identity and expression, and queerness.
-Contributing to OHIO’s pathway to national leadership in inclusive excellence, we strive to be an exceptionally caring and inclusive LGBT Center.
+Contributing to OHIO’s pathway to national leadership in inclusive excellence, we strive to be an exceptionally caring, educational, and inclusive LGBT Center.
 Our programming, resources, educational opportunities, and community outreach efforts focus on the unique academic, cultural, and social needs of LGBTQ+ students as well as OHIO staff, faculty, alumni, and members of the wider community.
-In collaboration with academic, co-curricular, and community-based partners, we support LGBTQ+ learning, engagement, access, and retention.
+In collaboration with academic, co-curricular, and community-based partners, we support LGBTQ+learning, engagement, access, and retention.
 Through trainings, presentations, strategic communications, social gatherings, and other initiatives, we highlight networks of support for LGBTQ+ individuals, on and off campus.
 We serve and celebrate people of all genders, orientations, and expressions of identity by helping them find productive ways to navigate intersections of diverse identities, experiences, and perspectives.

 There has been a vibrant and active LGBT presence at Ohio University since the 1970s.
 Below is a basic overview of queer events on campus.
 Many of these accomplishments were initiated by students and are realities because of the passion, chutzpah, and resilience of students.
 The LGBT Center is celebrating 16 years as an official part of the university…here’s to another 16 years!

 - 1972 ~ Gay & Lesbian Association (GALA) starts as a group to provide social contact for lesbians, gay men, bisexuals, and for people not yet certain about their emotional and sexual orientation.
 GALA began meeting at United Campus Ministry; 4 decades later the group continues to meet at United Campus Ministry under the new name of Open Doors.